tarun080698/learn-ai-webapp/docs/database.md

 - `moduleCount` is automatically maintained when modules are added/removed
 - `published` status cascades to all child modules
+- `archived` courses are hidden from public endpoints but preserved for data integrity
+- `enrollmentCount` and `completionCount` are atomically updated with idempotency protection
 - `heroImageUrl` supports Firebase Storage and external URLs
+- Ownership model enforces admin access control for all operations

 ### `courseModules`